-- 1.1 This Code of Practice succeeds and replaces "The safety of sail training ships A Code of Practice" which was published by the Marine Directorate of the Department of Transport in 1990.
-Sail training ships considered previously under that Code should be considered under this Code in the future, in accordance with the arrangements provided by section 27.3 of the Code.
-This Code has a companion Code which deals with motor vessels.
-Reference may be made to the companion Code when a motor assisted sailing vessel has a significant motor propulsion installation. - 1.2 The Code has been developed for application to United Kingdom sailing vessels of up to 24 metres Load Line length which are engaged at sea in activities on a commercial basis and which do not carry cargo or more than 12 passengers. - 1.3 It should be noted, however, that the class assigned to a United Kingdom vessel is very much dependent upon the terms on which those persons forming the crew have been appointed.
-It is therefore important to study the contents of Merchant Shipping Notice No. M.1194 which is reproduced in Annex 1. - The Merchant Shipping (Vessels in Commercial Use for Sport or Pleasure) Regulations 1993 require vessels other than pleasure yachts (or pleasure craft, as the case may be) to comply with the requirements of the Merchant Shipping (Load Line) Rules 1968, SI 1968 No.1053, as amended or with the requirements of a Code of Practice, acceptable to the Secretary of State for Transport as an equivalent standard, unless exempted by the Merchant Shipping (Load Lines) (Exemption) Order 1968, SI 1968 No.1116, as amended.
-That Order applies to vessels of less than 80 tons register which: - a) do not carry cargo; - b) do not carry more than 12 passengers; - c) undertake voyages which are neither more than 15 miles (exclusive of any waters designated in the Merchant Shipping (Categorisation of Waters) Regulations 1992 from the point of departure nor more than 3 miles from land. - 1.5 The Code is an acceptable Code of Practice for application in accordance with regulation 16 of the Merchant Shipping (Vessels in Commercial use for Sport or Pleasure) Regulations 1993, SI 1993 No.1072. - 1.6 The Code of Practice for the safety of sail training ships, which was the basis of this Code, was developed by the Marine Directorate of the Department of Transport in collaboration with a Working Group following a period of public consultation. - 1.7 The organisations involved in the development of the Codes to cover small commercial sailing and motor vessels were as follows:-
+- 1.1 This Code of Practice has a companion Code which deals with sailing vessels.
+Reference may be made to the companion Code where a sail assisted motor vessel has a significant sailing rig. - 1.2 The Code has been developed for application to United Kingdom motor vessels of up to 24 metres Load Line length which are engaged at sea in activities on a commercial basis and which do not carry cargo or more than 12 passengers. - 1.3 It should be noted, however, that the class assigned to a United Kingdom vessel is very much dependent upon the terms on which those persons forming the crew have been appointed.
+It is therefore important to study the contents of Merchant Shipping Notice No. M.1194 which is reproduced in Annex 1. - 1.4 The Merchant Shipping (Vessels in Commercia1 Use for Sport or Pleasure) Regulations 1993 require vessels other than pleasure yachts (or pleasure craft, as the case may be) to comply with the requirements of Merchant Shipping (Load Line) Rules 1968, SI 1968 No. 1053, as amended, or with the requirements of a Code of Practice acceptable to the Secretary of State for Transport as an equivalent standard, unless exempted by the Merchant Shipping (Load Lines) (Exemption) Order 1968, SI 1968 No.1116 as amended.
+That Order applies to vessels of less than 80 tons register which: - a) do not carry cargo; - b) do not carry more than 12 passengers; - c) undertake voyages which are neither more than 15 miles (exclusive of any waters designated in the Merchant Shipping (Categorisation of Waters) Regulations 1992 from the point of departure nor more than 3 miles from land. - 1.5 The Code is an acceptable Code of Practice for application in accordance with regulation 16 of the Merchant Shipping (Vessels in Commercial Use for Sport or Pleasure) Regulations 1993, SI 1993 No.1072. - 1.6 The Code of Practice for the safety of sail training ships, which was the basis of this Code, was developed by the Marine Directorate of the Department of Transport in collaboration with a Working Group following a period of public consultation. - 1.7 The organisation involved in the development of the Codes to cover small commercial motor and sailing vessels were as follows:-

 American Bureau of Shipping

 Association of British Yacht Charter Companies

 British Marine Industries Federation

 British Ports Association

-British Sub-aqua Club
+British Sub-Aqua Club

 Bureau Veritas

 Det Norske Veritas

 Germanischer Lloyd

 Lloyd's Register of Shipping

 National Federation of Charter Skippers

 National Federation of Sea Anglers

 National Federation of Sea Schools

 Ocean Youth Club Limited

 Plymouth City Council

 Professional Boatmans Association

 Royal Yachting Association

 Society of Consulting Marine Engineers and Ship Surveyors

 South Hams District Council

 South West Ports Association

 Sovereign Sailing

 Sunsail International Limited

 Surveyor General's Organisation, Department of Transport

 Yacht Brokers, Designers and Surveyors Association

 Yacht Charter Association